Jotarose/Jotarose/README.md

 # Hi, I'm Juan Arabaolaza 👋🏽 👨🏽‍💻

-A Telecommunications Engineering (Telematics) passionate about technology, innovation, and continuous learning.
+A Telecommunications Engineer (Telematics) passionate about technology, innovation, and continuous learning.
 I enjoy exploring Cybersecurity, DevOps, Python, Software Development, and Blockchain.
 I'm eager to contribute, learn, and grow in real-world projects.